 I read a lot about staying in Mestre to save money and then travel every day to Venice by bus or train.
 However, I personally suggest staying on the actual island of Venice to really enjoy the city to the fullest.

-I stayed at Hotel Lisbona, which proved to be an excellent choice thanks to the unbeatable location (right behind St Mark’s Square, overlooking a canal with gondolas), the cozy and clean rooms, the excellent prices (ok, perhaps it’s not high season but I payed less than 70 euros per night, including breakfast!) and the super friendly staff.
+I stayed at Hotel Lisbona, which proved to be an excellent choice thanks to the unbeatable location (right behind St Mark’s Square, overlooking a canal with gondolas), the cozy and clean rooms, the excellent prices (ok, perhaps it’s not high season but I paid less than 70 euros per night, including breakfast!) and the super friendly staff.
 You can check prices and availability on Booking.com.

 2. Pack light and wear comfy shoes

-This point is particularly relevant to my fellow female travellers.
+This point is particularly relevant to my fellow female travelers.
 Venice is not easy on the feet.
 There are no cars, so you’ll either walk (a lot) or stand on a boat.
 Leave your fancy heels at home and bring flats and sneakers instead, your feet will thank you for that.

 Also, don’t forget to pack a reusable bottle, as there are many fountains throughout the city and this will save you some money on drinks.
 Check out this cool map called Fuorirotta that indicates, among other things, all the fountains.